SilasKal/Investigating-representations-in-self-supervised-vision-models/README.md

 3. Run the performance evaluation scripts.
 4. Run the representation analysis and visualization scripts.

-Large generated files, intermediate outputs, model checkpoints, or datasets are not be included in this repository but can be provided if requested.
+Large generated files, intermediate outputs, model checkpoints, or datasets are not included in this repository but can be provided if requested.